cyjuejuezi/yangcao.github.io/_pages/cv.md

 Project Experience
 ======
-###Periodicity-Driven Contact-free Heartbeat Rate Estimation Based on IR-UWB Technology
+### Periodicity-Driven Contact-free Heartbeat Rate Estimation Based on IR-UWB Technology
 * Proposed a method for extracting contact-free human heartbeat rate based on IR-UWB autocorrelation matrix feature mapping；
-* As the first inventor, a patent ‘A contact-free human heartbeat waveform extraction Method’ has been authorized;
+* **As the first inventor, a patent ‘A contact-free human heartbeat waveform extraction Method’ has been authorized**;
-* As the first author, I presented the short paper  ‘UWHeart: Periodicity-Driven Contact-free Heartbeat Rate Estimation Based on IR-UWB Technology’ at BIBM 2024​​ (CCF-B Conference).
+* **As the first author, I presented the short paper  ‘UWHeart: Periodicity-Driven Contact-free Heartbeat Rate Estimation Based on IR-UWB Technology’ at BIBM 2024​​ (CCF-B Conference)**.

-###Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction
+### Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction
 * Proposed a benchmark for drug-drug interaction prediction, to systematically evaluate model robustness against chemical space distribution shifts via controlled simulations;
 * Conducted data partitioning in real scenarios and completed the verification of DDI task distribution shifts in real scenarios.
-* As the second author, our paper titled ‘Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction’ has been submitted to Neurips 2025 （CCF-A Conference）
+* **As the second author, our paper titled ‘Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction’ has been submitted to Neurips 2025 （CCF-A Conference）**.

 Competition Awards
 ======
 * Meritorious Mention Award of the U.S. College Student Mathematical Modeling Contest     	2023
 * The Third Prize of “Asia-Pacific Cup” Mathematical Modeling Competition                   2023
 * The Second Prize of National College Students' English Contest at National Level          2022
 * The Third Prize of National University Student Mathematics Competition                 	  2022